-- NEW: French Defense Ministry corrects earlier report that all three soldiers died
+- French Defense Ministry corrects earlier report that all three soldiers died

-- NEW: The third soldier is "in a very bad state," ministry spokeswoman says
+- The third soldier is "in a very bad state," ministry spokeswoman says

 - A man wearing a motorbike helmet fired at the three soldiers, police say